 Diabetes UK says that an estimated 750,000 people in the UK have diabetes but don’t know it.
-Undetected, it can eventually cause blindness, cause you to lose a limb, or in most severe cases, it can kill you.
+If diabetes remains undetected, it can eventually cause blindness, cause you to lose a limb – or in the most severe cases, it can even kill you.
 It’s easy to miss the silent symptoms; however, a small amount of bleeding on the retina will be picked up in an eye exam.
-When the blood vessels in the central area of the retina (the macula) are affected, this is termed ‘diabetic maculopathy’ and is one of the most common causes of sight loss.
+When the blood vessels in the central area of the retina (the macula) are affected, this is termed ‘diabetic maculopathy’.
+This is one of the most common causes of sight loss.

 Spotting a brain tumour early can be a matter of life and death.
 Over 5,000 people lose their lives to a brain tumour each year, while over 10,600 people are diagnosed, according to the Brain Tumour Charity.

 An eye examination can check for blurred vision and monitor unusual pupil dilation and the colour of the optic nerve.
 A Visual Fields diagnostic test can assist in the diagnosis.
 This test is widely available within optometry practices today.
 If anything looks out of the ordinary, you’ll immediately be referred to a neurologist.

 Cardiovascular disease kills someone in the UK every three minutes (Heart Research Institute).
 An eye exam can spot a white ring around the cornea (the clear surface of your eye), which can be an indicator of high blood cholesterol, a common contributor to coronary heart disease, a heart attack or a stroke.

 Multiple sclerosis can cause swelling of the optic nerve, which creates a specific visual field defect called a ‘scotoma’.
 This is straight-forward to pick up during a routine eye examination.